toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 ## Disclaimer

-This widget is an independent project and is not affiliated with, endorsed by, or associated with Hyperliquid.
+This widget, born out of my own interest, is not affiliated with, endorsed by, or associated with Hyperliquid.
 Use at your own risk.
 Always verify prices and trading information on the official Hyperliquid platform before making any trading decisions.
-The authors and contributors are not responsible for any losses or damages resulting from the use of this widget.
+The author and contributors are not responsible for any losses or damages resulting from the use of this widget.

 ## Resources